SLISEMAP: Supervised dimensionality reduction through local explanations: Experiments

 \section{Experiments}

-In the experiments of this section, we always embed data into two dimensions ($d=2$) and normalize data attributes (columns of the data matrix ${\bf X}$) to zero mean and unit variance as well as add an intercept term (column of ones) to the data matrix ${\bf X}$ before running {\sc slisemap} or any other algorithm on the data.
-Furthermore, unless otherwise mentioned we subsample the large datasets to $1000$ data items.
+In the experiments, we usually embed the data into two dimensions ($d=2$) and normalise data attributes, columns of the data matrix ${\bf X}$, to zero mean and unit variance as well as add an intercept term (column of ones) before running {\sc slisemap}.
+Furthermore, unless otherwise mentioned, we subsample the large datasets into $1000$ data items and run all experiments ten times.

-Most datasets have been used in two scenarios, first for normal regression or classification using the definitions from \autoref{sec:regclass}, and second in an XAI inspired scenario where the targets are predictions from black box models, using the alternative formulation from \autoref{sec:regclass} in case of classification.
+Most datasets have been used in two scenarios, first as normal regression or classification using the definitions from \autoref{sec:regclass}, and second in an XAI-inspired scenario where the targets are predictions from black box models, using the alternative formulation from \autoref{sec:regclass} in the case of classification.
+When the white box model is a linear regression, we use $\lambda=10^{-4}$ as the regularisation coefficient and $\lambda=10^{-2}$ for logistic regression.
 An overview of the datasets and black box models can be seen in \autoref{tab:data}.

-As explained earlier, we use PyTorch version 1.8.1 \citep{pytorch}.
-The runtime experiments have been run on a server having Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz processors with 4 cores and 16GB RAM memory allocated, and a NVIDIA Tesla P100 GPU with 16GB memory.
-The scripts to run the experiments are available via Github\footnote{The Github repository will be published when the paper is accepted.}.
+As explained earlier, we used PyTorch version 1.11 \citep{pytorch}.
+The runtime experiments were run on a server having an AMD Epyc processor at 2.4 GHz with 4 cores and 16 GB of memory allocated and an NVIDIA Tesla V100 GPU.
+The code to run the experiments is available via GitHub \citep{bjorklund2022slisemapgithub}.